 - The principle of progressive discipline can be applied to downgrade the penalty for a current offense “for an employee who has a substantial record of employment that is largely or totally unblemished by significant disciplinary infractions.”

 - However, progressive discipline is not a necessary consideration when reviewing an agency head’s choice of penalty when the misconduct is severe, when it is unbecoming to the employee’s position or renders the employee unsuitable for continuation in the position, or when application of the principle would be contrary to the public interest.

 - Accordingly, progressive discipline need not apply where the appointing authority determines that an employee’s conduct “has so utterly rendered [him or] her devoid of the trust that [the appointing authority] must place in its… workers.”

 - Under these circumstances, the appointing agency’s “judgment should not be lightly second-guessed.”

 - We maintain that “[w]ith firefighters, much as with commercial airline pilots or brain surgeons, drug impairment increases exponentially the risks to others, and must correspondingly affect the extent of an employer’s accommodation efforts which may be reasonable in the circumstances.”

-- We conclude that the Commission did not act arbitrarily, capriciously, or unreasonably in finding that Cruz’s drug and alcohol use, and his resulting conduct on June 25, 2016, was sufficiently egregious to warrant his removal.
+- We conclude that the Commission did not act arbitrarily, capriciously, or unreasonably in finding that AC’s drug and alcohol use, and his resulting conduct on June 25, 2016, was sufficiently egregious to warrant his removal.